open-telemetry/semantic-conventions/docs/dotnet/dotnet-http-metrics.md

 | [`server.port`](../attributes-registry/server.md) | int | Port identifier of the ["URI origin"](https://www.rfc-editor.org/rfc/rfc9110.html#name-uri-origin) HTTP request is sent to.
 [3] | `80`; `8080`; `443` | Conditionally Required: [4] |
 | [`url.scheme`](../attributes-registry/url.md) | string | The [URI scheme](https://www.rfc-editor.org/rfc/rfc3986#section-3.1) component identifying the used protocol. | `http`; `https`; `ftp` | Recommended |

 **[1]:** HTTP 1.0 and 1.1 requests share connections in the connection pool and are both reported as version `1.1`.
-So, the `network.protocol.version` value reported on connection metrics is different than one reported on request-level metrics or spans for HTTP 1.0 requests.
+So, the `network.protocol.version` value reported on connection metrics is different than the one reported on request-level metrics or spans for HTTP 1.0 requests.

 **[2]:** If an HTTP client request is explicitly made to an IP address, e.g. `http://x.x.x.x:8080`, then `server.address` SHOULD be the IP address `x.x.x.x`.
 A DNS lookup SHOULD NOT be used.